forest-snow/CMSC828L/Problem Set 2/README.md

 # Using keras, write seperate neural networks that:

--Classify the data shown in the MNIST data
+*Classify the data shown in the MNIST data

--Classify the kind of clothing item (pant, shirt, etc.) shown in the Fashion MNISt dataset
+*Classify the kind of clothing item (pant, shirt, etc.) shown in the Fashion MNISt dataset

--Classify the breast cancer measurements as benign or malignant
+*Classify the breast cancer measurements as benign or malignant

--Do this using the best practices discussed in class (i.e. one hot encoding, ReLU, CNNS when you should, etc.)
+*Do this using the best practices discussed in class (i.e. one hot encoding, ReLU, CNNS when you should, etc.)

--Have reasonable hyperparameters
+*Have reasonable hyperparameters

 # You will submit